tapfortap/Documentation/unity/integration.md

 **Note:** If you are using Tap for Tap's [monetization](/doc/monetization) program passing this information can greatly increase your revenue.

-## Step 5 - Building the Project for Android and isReadyToShow
+## Step 5 - Building the Project for Android and iOS

 ### Android